Leonardo2718/Quark_Note_Taker/Quark_Documentation/Getting_Started.md

 Using the `File` menu you can do things such as saving, opening, renaming, and creating new notes as well as notebooks.

+You can export your Markdown note to an HTML file by using `File->Export to HTML`.
+When you click on this option, Quark will prompt you for the name and location of the file to which you want to export your note.
+The exported HTML will be the same as the HTML used to display the note preview.

 ###The Notes Manager